vuduchai2001/react-smooth-dnd/README.md

+# Fork
+This is a fork of [react-smooth-dnd](https://github.com/kutlugsahin/react-smooth-dnd) to fix error children for react 18 + Typescript

 # react-smooth-dnd

 A fast and lightweight drag&drop, sortable library for React with many configuration options covering many d&d scenarios.
 It uses css transitions for animations so it's hardware accelerated whenever possible.